wlldnhm/IFT220_Lab2/README.md

 # Look at what the clone command did.
 ```
-5. See the files for instructions on what to change
+5. See the files in the repo for instructions on what to change
     1. Use psedit <file name> to edit in **PowerShell ISE**, or use a text editor
 1. Add the changed file(s) to the commit (`git add <filename>` or `git add -A`)
 1. Commit (`git commit -m "a note about what you did"`)